tensorflow/swift-models/Examples/Personlab/README.md

 # PersonLab

 Personlab human pose estimator, inference only version.
+Runs optimally in the 0.8 version of the S4TF toolchain, newer versions of the toolchain run more slowly.

 Had to build slightly custom mobilenet backbone as the checkpoint I used does not fit into the mobilenet versions available in this repo.